 You shouldn’t have to sharpen your pencil to do the math here: older lighting technologies will cost you.

-2. Focus on applications that are on all the time
+2. Focus on places where the lights are on 24/7

 As you consider the lighting pyramid and the impact that energy and lifespan